 Two aircraft were handed over to the Togo Government in Lome last Tuesday (July 27) as a gift from West Germany.

-Two aircraft were handed over to the Togo Government in Lome last Tuesday (July 27) as a gift from West Germany.
+Background: Two aircraft were handed over to the Togo Government in Lome last Tuesday (July 27) as a gift from West Germany.
 The twin-engined six-seater aircraft had been delivered a few days earlier in component form inside a cargo plane, before being assembled.

 The plane - complete with 16 West German technicians - arrived less than two months after a visit to Bonn by Togolese President Etienne Eyadema.